billmcchesney1/ml-git/docs/s3_configurations.md

 ## MinIO ##

-[MinIO](https://min.io/) is a cloud storage server compatible with Amazon S3.
+[MinIO](https://min.io/) is a cloud store server compatible with Amazon S3.
 That said, you can configure it in the same way as described above by placing Access Key and Secret Access Key of your MinIO bucket.